deepaksood619/deepaksood619.github.io/docs/databases/others/technologies-tools.md

 - show line numbers
 - SQL Editor > Formatting > Keyword Case: Upper

+### Import large data

+- Open new connection (s): Yes
+- Use transactions: Yes
+- **Do Commit after row insert**: 100000 (increase more if large rows and less columns)
+- **Use multi-row Insert**: Yes
+- **Multi-row insert batch size**: 5000 (increase more if large rows and less columns)
+- Skip bind values: No
+- Disable batches: No
+- Ignore duplicate rows: No
+- Method for duplicate key case:
+- Transfer auto-generated columns: Yes
+- Disable referential integrity: No
+- **Use bulk load**: Yes
+- Truncate before load: No

 ## Teradata

 Analytics, Data Lakes and Data Warehouses Unified in the Cloud